kubeshop/botkube-docs/versioned_docs/version-0.14/installation/discord/index.md

 sidebar_position: 4
 ---

-## Install BotKube to the Discord Server:
+## Install Botkube to the Discord Server:

-Follow the steps below to install BotKube Discord app to your Discord server.
+Follow the steps below to install Botkube Discord app to your Discord server.

-### Create BotKube app at your Discord Server
+### Create Botkube app at your Discord Server

 1. Reach https://discordapp.com/developers/applications.

    ![discord_applications_portal](assets/discord_applications_portal.png)

-2. Create a "New Application" named BotKube and add a bot named **BotKube** into the Application.
+2. Create a "New Application" named Botkube and add a bot named **Botkube** into the Application.

    ![discord_create_new](assets/discord_create_new.png)